Adapting to iOS 26.4

 I don't see the style pill or the Style tab

-Flow Styles require English or British English as your selected language.
-If you're using a different language, the Style tab and style pill won't appear.
-These features are also rolling out gradually, so make sure you're running the latest version of Wispr Flow from the App Store.
+Styles require US or British English as a selected language.
+If you use auto-detect, the feature works when any of your device's preferred languages is US, British, Canadian, Australian, or New Zealand English.
+The Style tab is also part of a gradual rollout — make sure you're running the latest version of Wispr Flow from the App Store.

 Common issues

-When using the Quick Style Switcher, some styles weren't being applied as intended — for example, "Very Casual" wasn't being treated as a personal/messaging tone, and "Formal" wasn't being applied to email formatting.
-This has been fixed.
-Update Wispr Flow to the latest version from the App Store to get this fix.
+Writing style wasn't applied correctly from the picker: Some styles weren't applied as intended — for example, "Very Casual" wasn't treated as a personal tone, and "Formal" wasn't applied to email formatting.

 Still need help?